umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/index.md

 # Umbraco Plumber Documentation

 Welcome to the Umbraco Plumber documentation.
 Here you can read all about how to work with Umbraco Plumber.
-You can find articles about the multiple workflow types, configure workflows for different languages, initiate and process workflows from the content app, and the different features that comes with Umbraco Plumber.
+You can find articles about the multiple workflow types, configure workflows for different languages, initiate and process workflows from the content app, and the different features that come with Umbraco Plumber.

 ## [Getting Started](Getting-Started/index.md)